Gman-Superfly/Hallucinations_Noisy_Channels/README.md

 The remarkable capabilities of Large Language Models (LLMs) are shadowed by their propensity for "hallucinations"—the generation of fluent but factually incorrect or nonsensical outputs.
 While often treated as a black-box problem, we argue that hallucinations can be understood through a principled framework inspired by fundamental laws of information.
 This paper builds a bridge between the Fourier uncertainty principle, a cornerstone of physics and signal processing, and the internal dynamics of LLMs.

 The Fourier uncertainty principle establishes a fundamental trade-off: a signal cannot be simultaneously localized in two conjugate domains (e.g., time and frequency).
-This principle manifests as the Heisenberg uncertainty principle  ($\Delta x \cdot \Delta p \geq \hbar/2$) and as the Gabor limit underlying the Shannon-Nyquist sampling theorem in signal processing ($\sigma_t \cdot \sigma_\omega \geq 1/2$).
+This principle manifests as the Heisenberg uncertainty principle in QM (Δx · Δp ≥ ℏ/2) and as the Gabor limit underlying the Shannon-Nyquist sampling theorem in signal processing (σ_t · σ_ω ≥ 1/2).
 We propose that a similar informational trade-off governs the representational capacity of LLMs.

 Our central thesis is that LLM hallucinations are a form of **reconstruction failure due to an information deficit**.
 We introduce the concept of **Semantic Drift**: when a prompt provides insufficient contextual information to specify a concept of a certain complexity, the LLM's internal state trajectory fails to stabilize within the correct region of its latent space.
 This failure is analogous to aliasing in signal reconstruction, where an insufficient sampling rate leads to an irreversible distortion of the original signal.